-Brittany Murphy, a Berkeley News photographer and master’s student in the Graduate School of Journalism, captured some of the evening’s highlights.
+Brittany Hosea-Small, a Berkeley News photographer and master’s student in the Graduate School of Journalism, captured some of the evening’s highlights.
 (Story continues below.)

 cici ambrosio is director of women’s resources and sexual harassment and assault resources at UC Berkeley.
 Since she became involved with Take Back the Night on campus 18 years ago, she has seen the event grow to embrace the issue of intimate-partner violence and the voices of marginalized groups whose narratives haven’t always been part of the conversation.
 “The recent leaders have really wanted to create that space,” she says.
 “It’s really acknowledging that multiple forms of violence happen in our communities, and can happen to anyone.”

 Performances included powerful spoken-word pieces and original songs by survivors and allies to inspire healing and strength.
 “Let’s change the conversation,” said Berkeley student Fred Nichols during his spoken-word performance.
 “Let’s care about our men.
 Our queer men.
 Our differently abled men.
 Our working-class men.
 Our black and brown men.
 And let’s grow together.”